Salt Lake Temple: 2019 to 2027 renovation

 In March 2021, the church announced significant changes to the renovation plan that affected many elements in the temple's historic interior.
 The progressive room-to-room live endowment ceremony would be removed and the layout of the temple would change, with the baptistry being moved to the annex and new instruction rooms constructed in its place.
 Other rooms and walls would be reconfigured, requiring the removal of the temple's murals.
 The murals and many other historic features of the building were photographed and otherwise documented before being permanently removed or destroyed.
 These changes will allow for greater patron capacity, but the removal of many historic elements was met with criticism, especially the destruction of the temple's murals.
 One prominent historian described the changes as a "huge and unnecessary loss" and another noted them as a loss of "priceless cultural artifacts".

-In December 2021, the church updated estimations for the renovation completion for 2025, and in March 2023, estimates for the completion were again extended to 2026.
-If the latest estimations prove accurate, the total reconstruction period will have lasted between six and seven years.

-After stating in an October 2024 general conference address that renovations were expected to conclude by the end of 2026, church president Russell M. Nelson announced in February 2025 that a public open house is expected to be held from April to October 2027.
+The renovations were initially expected to take approximately four years, however the completion date was pushed out first to 2025 and again to 2026.
+In 2025, church president Russell M. Nelson announced that an open house would be held in 2027; these public tours will occur April 5 through October 1, 2027.